-- k) grass surfaces shall have a minimum of 2%, maximum of 5% - the maximum slope on all embankments and terraces shall be 3:1 for slopes up to 1 m high; slopes shall be 4:1 if greater than 1 m - grading around houses and buildings shall direct the water away from the structure - n) locations of sidewalks (if applicable), storm, sanitary and water services (including inverts of sewer pipes) at property line (sanitary invert to be minimum 300 mm below the storm sewer service invert) - aboveground electrical equipment and hydrants to ensure clearance from driveway (typical clearance to be 1.5 m minimum) - p) any trees to be preserved - q) culverts shall be indicated on the plans showing material, length, diameter, gauge, invert elevations and specific end wall treatment (if applicable) - r) any porches, decks, terracing or retaining walls - s) top and bottom elevations of all terracing or retaining walls, plus the type of structure, cross-section drawings and manufacturers specifications - t) all plot plans shall include the following notes: "All roof run-off shall be directed to the front of each lot."
+- k) grass surfaces shall have a minimum of 2%, maximum of 5% - the maximum slope on all embankments and terraces shall be 3:1 for slopes up to 1 m high; slopes shall be 4:1 if greater than 1 m - grading around houses and buildings shall direct the water away from the structure - n) locations of sidewalks (if applicable), storm, sanitary and water services (including inverts of sewer pipes) at property line (sanitary invert to be minimum 300 mm below the storm sewer service invert) - aboveground electrical equipment and hydrants to ensure clearance from driveway (typical clearance to be 1.5 m minimum) - p) any trees to be preserved - q) culverts shall be indicated on the plans showing material, length, diameter, gauge, invert elevations and specific end wall treatment (if applicable).
+Driveway culverts shall composed of High Density Polyethylene (HDPE), be double walled with a smooth interior and ribbed on the exterior.
+Driveway culverts shall conform to CSA 182.8 and have a modulus of elasticity of 320 kPa.
+The cell classification shall be 424430C as per ASTM D3350 and the Carbon Black content shall not exceed 5%.
+Maximum culvert deflection of 5% in accordance with ASTM D2412. - r) any porches, decks, terracing or retaining walls - s) top and bottom elevations of all terracing or retaining walls, plus the type of structure, cross-section drawings and manufacturers specifications - t) all plot plans shall include the following notes: "All roof run-off shall be directed to the front of each lot."